-Spring 2017 Student Development Grant Application Priority Deadline: Monday, Jan.
-16, 2017, by midnight e-mailed to your supervisors inbox.
+Summer Student Development Grant Application Priority Deadline: Monday, May 15, 2017, by midnight e-mailed to your supervisors inbox.

 UREC student staff members are encouraged to expand their skills, job knowledge, and certifications through professional development workshops, trainings, and conferences.
 Beginning spring semester of 2004, the Student Development Committee has been administering a Student Grant Program that has been awarded to over 100 students with awards totaling over $30,000 to date.
 Over 30 unique certifications, trainings, or conferences have been attended by UREC student staff.

 Take advantage of the development grant by clicking on the Grant Application below.
 Be sure to read all of the instructions and eligibility statements.